User Guide

 Title

 The title should be carefully worded to communicate the gist of the argument.
-Note that the topic page, by default, only shows the titles of arguments and counters.
-The descriptions show up only after clicking the small arrows placed next to the titles.
-Therefore, it would be very helpful to select descriptive titles that allow users to get what the argument is all about in a short period of time.
-The maximum length of the title is 120 characters.
+On the topic page, only the titles of arguments and counters are displayed by default.
+Their detailed descriptions become visible only when users click the small arrows next to the titles.
+Therefore, it’s important to choose clear and descriptive titles that help users quickly understand the main idea of each argument.
+The maximum title length is 120 characters.

 Description

-The description section should include the details of the argument or counter and any possible references needed to support the claims made.
-We encourage users to spend quality time crafting logical, data-backed, and articulate arguments.
-This will help inform society more effectively and also increase the chances that the argument makes it among the top selected arguments.
-The description of an argument or counter can be at most 750 characters.
+The description section should present the details of the argument or counter, along with any relevant references supporting the claims made.
+We encourage users to dedicate time to crafting logical, data-backed, and easy-to-understand arguments.
+This commitment to quality not only helps enlighten the public more effectively but also increases the likelihood that the argument will rank among the top selections.
+The description of an argument or counterargument can be up to 1,200 characters long.

 Source Type

-We recommend providing necessary external references as hyperlinks in the description of the submission.
+We recommend providing necessary external references as hyperlinks in the description of your submission.

 Anonymous